 Set up your timetable and course structure in Arbor

-This article will look at manually building a course hierarchy in Arbor.
+This article examines the process of manually building a course hierarchy in Arbor.
 You'll need to do this if either:

-In this guidance we'll refer to the different levels as top-level, mid-level and bottom-level courses.
+In this guidance, we'll refer to the different levels as top-level, mid-level and bottom-level courses.
 Each level is a 'module' or 'component of' the level above it.
-For more detail, please see our Timetabling Glossary
+For more details, please see our Timetabling Glossary

 Top Tip: This guidance is aimed at schools with complex structures, such as Secondaries, All-throughs and Post-16 providers.
 If you're a Primary School, you would usually only set up registration form lessons, as shown here: Registration forms